AzureAD/azure-activedirectory-library-for-dotnet/.github/ISSUE_TEMPLATE/documentation.md

----
-name: Documentation
-about: Describe this issue template's purpose here.

----

 ### Documentation Related To Component:
 <!-- Type name of component here (e.g. "Contribute", or "Logging" ) -->

 ### Please check those that apply